JourneyFurther/JourneyFurther-Alexa-Skill/README.md

 ## Journey Further Alexa Skill

-This is a custom Amazon Alexa skill for Journey Further.
+This is a custom Amazon Alexa skill for biddable media agency Journey Further.
-It can use used to explain who Journey Further are, and define what common acronymns are.
+It can define key terms and acronyms from the world of digital advertising, as well as provide information about ourselves and our contact details.

 ## Framework